oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 ICC Examin is a FLTK based colour profile viewer.

-The educational purpose is to show the otherwise hidden internals of ICC profiles and give users a rough estimation, what the profiles can be used for.
+The educational purpose is to show the otherwise hidden internals of ICC profiles and give users a rough estimation of the profiles quality.

 Features
 --------